TerminologyHub/termhub-in-5-minutes/python-examples/README.md

 ### Compute new codes since prior version (slow)

+WARNING: This call could take over a minute to complete.
+Test with caution.

 Compute the set of new concept codes in a terminology since a prior version date.
 This operation can be slow for large terminologies.